Locate Us

 1. Untreated Tooth Infection Can Spread

-• Neglecting to see an endodontist for a tooth infection risks the bacteria spreading to nearby tissues, causing abscesses, facial swelling, and even systemic infections like sepsis.
+• Neglecting to see an endodontist for a tooth infection risks the bacteria spreading to nearby tissues, causing abscesses, facial swelling, and more serious infections in rare cases.

 • Additionally, untreated pulp issues inside teeth can lead to irreversible damage, making it harder to save teeth.
 Timely treatment with a root canal can not only prevent these complications but also preserve your natural teeth and protect your overall oral health.